rocjs/roc/docs/Introduction.md

 - Unopinionated, allowing for a wide range of different types of projects
 - Composable, easy to add and remove functionality
 - Modular, easy to create custom packages & plugins for specific needs

+Roc removes fragmented configurations, boilerplate and toolchain complexity from your project space without limiting you.

 ## Overview
 You can see Roc as mainly four separate things that work together.